 Congratulations on taking the time to truly gain an understanding of why each part of a kids yoga class is important.
-By following our Kids Yoga Lesson Planning 101 Free Training, everything will easily fall into place for you and your students.
-A well thought out and organized lesson plan will also create more lasting memories and help with explaining yoga to a child.
+By following our everything will easily fall into place for you and your students.
+A well-thought-out and organized lesson plan will create more opportunities for learning, engagement and create lasting memories.

 You can get all caught up with our first Kids Yoga Lesson Planning 101 Training Video Here.

 The Welcome is the very first part of your kids yoga class and it is the first real class interaction you will have together.
 The Welcome helps set the tone for how your class will go and helps explain to your students what they will be doing and learning as well as what you expect of them.

 When you establish and make a connection with your students right from the start, it makes such a difference throughout your class as you introduce and teach breathing exercises, yoga poses, games, challenges, relaxation, and more.

 I think about this in my school classroom as well.
 Children need to know that they are safe and cared for.
 When you have a connection and a trust established, then you can truly teach the content, relax, and have fun teaching.

 In the beginning of my kids’ yoga classes, I like to gather the students in a circle and welcome them warmly while having them introduce themselves.
 This will help you get an overall sense of their mood and abilities from the start.
 It is also the ideal time to reinforce their names with their faces which comes in handy with the management of the class.

 I like to have my students share their name and answer a question.

 - Sharing something that they are good at